-Our first destination was San Francisco and I think looking back I can say conclusively that it was my favorite city on this trip.
-Part of that is because we ended up staying at a hotel that was just a few blocks away from Union Square which meant that we were right in the middle of the hustle & bustle and I really got a chance to experience the city.
-I was so taken with the hills and trolley tracks and really touched by the kindness of folks who stopped and helped me out when I had TOURIST MODE activated.
+Our first destination was San Francisco and I think looking back I can say it was my favorite city!
+Our hotel was just a few blocks from Union Square so we were right in the midst of the hustle & bustle.
+In particular, I was so charmed by the hills and trolley tracks!
+Also very pleasantly surprised by the kindness of all the folks who stopped to help me out when I was very clearly in Tourist Mode.

 SATURDAY, APRIL 7, 2012

 Fisherman’s Wharf, Pier 45, Palace of Fine Arts, Crissy Field Beach, Little Tokyo, Dinner at R&G Lounge

 This was the day I got my first taste of a California beach!
 It was too cold to get into the water, but it was wonderful enough to feel the sand beneath my feet.
 I’d been having a tough year and even today, I remember feeling so entirely at ease and peaceful lying in the sand.
 Plus, I ate a lot of seafood!
 I would move to San Francisco if it meant I could eat fresh seafood for cheap because as much as I fear the terrible monsters of the ocean, I sure love to eat them.
 I think I loved everything about this day.
 (I’m sure the Palace of Fine Arts is a tourist cliche, but it was really lovely!)

 Lombard Street, Muir Woods National Monument, Golden Gate Bridge, Battery Spencer